-- 1. Additional pictures of 4-H'er with project species. - 2.
-Decorate your book. - 3.
-Write an essay on the topic of your choice, within the project area. - 4.
-Additional projects based on 4-H curriculum at MSU Extension office. - 5.
-Design a barn diagram. - 6.
-Interview a certified goat judge. - 7.
-Find information from ADGA and/or ABGA on breed clubs/associations. - 8.
-Photography report. - a.
-My project animal - b.
-Show/farm visit - 9.
-By-products of (or associated to) your project species - 10.
-Environment science (what to consider with your project animal)
+- 1. Additional pictures of 4-H'er with project species.

+- 2. Decorate your book.

+- 3. Write an essay on the topic of your choice, within the project area.

+- 4. Additional projects based on 4-H curriculum at MSU Extension office.

+- 5. Design a barn diagram.

+- 6. Interview a certified goat judge.

+- 7. Find information from ADGA and/or ABGA on breed clubs/associations.

+- 8. Photography report.

+- a.
+My project animal

+- b.
+Show/farm visit

+- 9. Environment science (what to consider with your project animal)